Early Career Geoscience Faculty Bookshelf

 The book begins with the basics about selecting the right college to work at, going through the application, interview, and negotiation process, and getting oriented to the job and the college.
 Gibson expounds on finding one's role within the larger liberal arts tradition, how to focus on good teaching, and deciding where scholarship fits into the equation.
 He discusses the faculty member's role in the department, the organization, and the community.
 He offers practical measures to manage time and stress, while staying effective, and gives guidance on working through career phases toward promotion and tenure.
 Concluding with counsel on "how to stay good" as a teacher, scholar, and citizen, Gibson demystifies the process of getting the job, being a good colleague, contributing to a vital department, and developing a life-long plan of personal and professional growth.

-Gibson, Gerald, 1992, Good Start: A Guidebook for New Faculty in Liberal Arts Colleges, Jossey-Bass, San Francisco, 264 pp.
+Gibson, Gerald, 1992; Good Start: A Guidebook for New Faculty in Liberal Arts Colleges, Amazon, 264 pp.

 This book (a quick read) highlights the importance of scientists communicating to others the significance of their work and then goes on to suggest that unfortunately we, the current generation, are doing a poor job of it.
 Do not fear though as the authors have identified a variety of solutions to get you motivated to communicate and improve the understanding among the public of what exactly it is that you do and why they should care.